Robert-K/no-undo-challenge/README.md

 # No Undo Challenge 🚫
 Try using your professional software without undoing or get laughed at!

+This portable application will prevent you from using Ctrl+Z and play a humiliating sound everytime you press it on accident!

+Veery loosely inspired by the OP-1 workflow ;)

 ### AutoHotkey is not required to run the executable!

 ## Why not just unbind the undo shortcut?